zalando/skipper/docs/index.md

 ## Kubernetes Ingress

 Skipper can be used to run as a Kubernetes Ingress controller.
-Details with examples of Skipper's capabilities and an overview you will can be found in the [ingress-controller deployment docs](kubernetes/ingress-controller.md).
+Details with examples of Skipper's capabilities and an overview can be found in the [ingress-controller deployment docs](kubernetes/ingress-controller.md).